 Brooke Rollins, president of the America First Policy Institute, has officially been selected to serve as USDA Secretary.
 President-elect Donald Trump made the announcement Saturday, saying Rollins’ “commitment to support the American Farmer, defense of American Food Self-Sufficiency, and the restoration of Agriculture-Dependent American Small Towns is second to none.”

-Rollins, who described herself as a “small-town ag girl” from Glen Rose, Texas, promised to “fight for America’s farmers and our Nation’s agricultural communities” following the news of her nomination.
+Rollins, who described herself as a “small-town ag girl” from Glen Rose, Texas, about 52 miles from Fort Worth, promised to “fight for America’s farmers and our Nation’s agricultural communities” following the news of her nomination.
 Link

 The former chair of the Domestic Policy Council during Trump’s first term, Rollins previously was seen as a potential contender for serving as the White House chief of staff during his second administration.
 That post ultimately went to Susie Wiles, who was Trump’s campaign manager during his latest bid for the White House.